What is this test?

 When and how often laboratory tests are done may depend on many factors.
 The timing of laboratory tests may rely on the results or completion of other tests, procedures, or treatments.
 Lab tests may be performed immediately in an emergency, or tests may be delayed as a condition is treated or monitored.
 A test may be suggested or become necessary when certain signs or symptoms appear.

-Due to changes in the way the body naturally functions through the course of a day, lab tests may need to be performed at a certain time of day.
-If your baby was prepared for a test by changing his food or fluid intake, lab tests may be timed in accordance with those changes.
+Due to changes in the way your body naturally functions through the course of a day, lab tests may need to be performed at a certain time of day.
+If you have prepared for a test by changing your food or fluid intake, lab tests may be timed in accordance with those changes.
 Timing of tests may be based on increased and decreased levels of medications, drugs or other substances in the body.

 The age or gender of the person being tested may affect when and how often a lab test is required.
 Chronic or progressive conditions may need ongoing monitoring through the use of lab tests.
 Conditions that worsen and improve may also need frequent monitoring.
 Certain tests may be repeated to obtain a series of results, or tests may need to be repeated to confirm or disprove results.
 Timing and frequency of lab tests may vary if they are performed for professional or legal reasons.